 For most people, conversations with auto insurance companies surround monthly premiums, quotes, and coverage.
 Only after a collision do these conversations become more substantive.
-Suddenly, the chats about price comparisons and quotes feel like poor preparation for negotiating an accident settlement.
+Suddenly, the chats about price comparisons and quotes feel like poor preparation for negotiating an auto accident settlement.
 Without much experience handling such conversations, though, many people give over to the insurance company, trusting them to have their best interests in mind.

 While it would be nice to trust the companies that insure our cars, the primary goal of these corporations is to earn profits for their shareholders.
 In many cases, the successful payout of a car accident claim is seen as a loss for the company.
 Claims adjusters will do all they can to minimize the payments they’re willing to make after a wreck.